I found some powerful and surprising insights from my involvement in sexual abuse support groups.

 If you read the Google and Bing search results, you might conclude that sexual abuse support groups were solely for women based on the sheer volume and the targeted audience.

-But if you look a little deeper, you would eventually discover 1in6.org, a great resource for men who have experienced sexual abuse or assault.
+But if you look a little deeper, you would eventually discover 1in6.org, an excellent resource for men who have experienced sexual abuse or assault.

-I was really interested in the 1in6 program, but a friend highly recommended a different group.
+I was interested in the 1in6 program, but a friend recommended a different group.

 I gave the recommended group a call and was immediately impressed by their friendliness and professionalism.
-In addition, they had recently switched to zoom meetings that I could easily attend.
+In addition, they had recently switched to zoom meetings that I could quickly attend.

 I asked if there were groups specifically for male abuse survivors.
 I don’t know what I expected, but her answer surprised me.